Food Pantry

 We need volunteers for the following shifts:

-- Elders' Deliveries: Fridays from 10am to 1pm or 1pm to 4pm at 1711 S. Broad Street for packing and delivering.
+• Elders' Deliveries: Thursdays from 10am to 1pm or 1pm to 4pm at 1711 S. Broad Street for packing or delivering.

 General Assistance